moughxyz/viberunner/ExampleApps/clipboard-watcher/README.md

 # 📋 Clipboard Watcher

-A real-time clipboard monitoring visualizer for Vibeframe that tracks clipboard history with advanced search and filtering capabilities.
+A real-time clipboard monitoring visualizer for Viberunner that tracks clipboard history with advanced search and filtering capabilities.

 ## Features